 But abortion for the economically vulnerable population is an “unchoice.”
 No amount of poverty ever justifies intentionally killing the innocent, of course, but we must acknowledge the close relationship between poverty and abortion—both to save the life of a prenatal child at risk when born into poverty and because her impoverished mother also bears the face of Christ.
 An essential part of our approach to abortion must involve listening to the voices of the poor.
 Generally speaking, economically vulnerable people do not see abortion as a liberating experience or something that they “choose.”

 Something similar is true of vulnerable communities of racial minorities.
 The Bronx, where I teach at Fordham University, is dominated by such communities—and 50% of Bronx pregnancies end in abortion.
 Jason Riley, an African-American columnist for the Wall Street Journal, wrote an important column recently highlighting just how bad things are in many African American communities when it comes to abortion.
 In New York City overall between 2012 and 2016, he notes, black mothers terminated 136,426 pregnancies and gave birth to 118,127 babies.
-In 2014, 36% of all abortions in the United States were performed on black women—despite being only 13% of the female population.
-Given these numbers, it is not surprising the abortion industry will not only target communities of racial minorities when deciding where to build their physical buildings, but in places like Cleveland they will also target such communities for billboard campaigns with slogans alike “Abortion is Necessary” and “Abortion is Good Medicine.”
+In 2014, 36% of all abortions in the United States were performed on black women—despite black women composing only 13% of the female population.
+Given these numbers, it is not surprising that the abortion industry will not only target communities of racial minorities when deciding where to build its physical buildings, but in places like Cleveland it will also target such communities for billboard campaigns with slogans like “Abortion is Necessary” and “Abortion is Good Medicine.”

 Despite having much higher rates of abortion when compared to whites, people of color are more skeptical of abortion.
-51% of whites want abortion legal in “most” or “all” cases, but despite voting at much higher rates for the Democratic party, this true of only 49% of blacks and 43% of Latinos.
+51% of whites want abortion legal in “most” or “all” cases, but only 49% of blacks and 43% of Latinos want the same.
 And these differences are even more pronounced when focused on the views of Democrats.
 81% of white Democrats are broadly supportive of abortion rights, while only 66% of black Democrats hold that view.
 Blacks and Latinos also want more diversity on abortion within the Democratic Party.
 Of white Democrats, 35% believe one should only support Democratic candidates who think abortion should be generally illegal—but for black Democrats that number plummets to 7%.
 Remarkably, 40% of Latino Democrats believe one should only support Democratic candidates who think abortion should be illegal.

 But a very important factor—and perhaps the most important factor—has been largely overlooked.
 Perhaps because it is just too horrible to face directly.
 Abortion overall strongly correlates with intimate partner violence, and it is easier to see why when a study in the Journal of Midwifery & Women's Health finds that an astounding 43% of maternal deaths over eight years in Washington, D.C. were homicides.
 The 10 year study of traumatic injuries among women of childbearing age was presented at the 2017 annual meeting of the American College of Obstetrics and Gynecology.
 It found that pregnant women are more likely to suffer violent trauma—and are twice as likely to die after trauma—than non-pregnant women.
 And these terrible numbers may even be higher given irregular reporting requirements and the fact that 77% of maternal deaths take place before 20 weeks gestation when a fetal death certificate is not required.